find your perfect postgrad program

-The meaning of studentship has varied over time, but nowadays it generally refers places on postgraduate programmes that come complete with funding (partial or complete) attached.
+The meaning of studentship has varied over time, but nowadays it generally refers places on postgraduate programs that come complete with funding (partial or complete) attached.
 Studentships are highly competitive as they often offer big financial rewards, so be prepared to go through a gruelling application process with little chance of success.

 The pros are rather obvious in that you are given money that you can spend on either your tuition or your living costs.
 However studentships aren’t always perfect.
 Many studentships will demand that you spend the money in very specific ways, for example just on tuition or on books.
 While this can be good and help you budget, it can also be difficult if you receive four studentships to cover books but have no money to spend on your living costs.
 Check out what the conditions are on your potential studentships before applying.